Hannes-coding/harbor-flow-dispatch-console/readme.txt

 Design notes
 ------------
-- We used clear() function to make the UI clean.
+- Used clear() function to make the UI clean.
-- we also used if statement to make clear() function cross-platform for windows, mac and linux
+- Also used if statement to make clear() function cross-platform for windows, mac and linux

 Main function boundaries:

 How input validation is organized:
-- we used while loop for easy validations and try-except loop for complex validations
+- Used while loop for easy validations and try-except loop for complex validations
-- we put validation loop inside the cases so after every invalid input, just the effected part will be repeat.
+- Put validation loop inside the cases so after every invalid input, just the effected part will be repeat.

 How shared calculations are reused:
-- We created a calculation function called calculate_delivery_quote.
+- Created a calculation function called "calculate_delivery_quote".
-- We reused it to calculate the quote variable in Task 3.
+- Reused it to calculate the quote variable in Task 3.
-- We reused it to calculate the standard, express, and priority variables in Task 9.
+- Reused it to calculate the standard, express, and priority variables in Task 9.

 Known limitations
 -----------------